3-wise Independent Random Walks can be Slightly Unbounded: Acknowledgments

 \section{Acknowledgments}

 This research was funded by the PRISE program at Harvard and the Herchel Smith Fellowship.
 I would like to thank Prof. Jelani Nelson for advising this work, as well as for problem suggestions, forwarding me many papers from the literature, and providing helpful feedback on my writeup.
+Finally, I would like to thank Prof. Scott Sheffield for explaining the Skorokhod embedding theorem and its application to the generalization of Kolmogorov's inequality.